Sergio-PB/artisanai-test/artisanai-chat-widget/README.md

     npm i
     ```

+4. Update your environment
+    * Copy the file `artisanai-chat-widget/.env` to `artisanai-chat-widget/.env.local`

+    * Set the REACT_APP_API_URL to what works for you, http://localhost:8000 if you're running the backend as well

-4. Start the server in dev mode
+5. Start the server in dev mode
     ```shell
     npm start
     ```